Thermomechanical analysis

 Definition/objectives:

-Performance measurement (standards and equipment tests)
+Performance measurement (standard tests and equipment):

-• Tension, compression or bending test (ASTM D638, ASTM D695 and ASTM D790); Impact Notch (ASTM D256), mass drop test (ISO 6272).
+• Tensile, compression or flexure test (ASTM D638, ASTM D 695, ASTM D 790, ISO-527-1 standard, and ISO-178 standard); Impact Notch (ASTM D 256 and ISO-179-1 standard), mass drop test (ISO 6272 standard).

-• Thermomechanical tests: thermogravimetric analysis (TGA), differential scanning calorimetry (DSC), fire test (Limiting Oxygen Index (LOI), Mass loss calorimeter and UL94 testing).
+• Thermo-mechanical tests: thermo-gravimetric analysis (TGA), differential scanning calorimetry (DSC), fire test (Limiting Oxygen Index (LOI), Mass loss calorimeter and UL94 testing).
 Gas permeability (oxygen, nitrogen, CO2)

 • Linear coefficient of thermal expansion

-• Heat deflection temperature of polymers (HDT) (ASTM D648)
+• Deflection temperature of polymers (HDT) (ASTM D 648 and ASTM D1525 )

 • Penetration and impact measurements